DataONEorg/sem-prov-design/docs/PROV-annotation-model/PROVmodel.md

 ##### [Association](http://www.w3.org/TR/2013/REC-prov-o-20130430/#Association)
 * Qualifies: prov:wasAssociatedWith
 * PROV-O definition: An Execution association is an assignment of responsibility to an agent for an activity, indicating that the agent had a role in the activity.
 It further allows for a plan to be specified, which is the plan intended by the agent to achieve some goals in the context of this activity.
+* See the [qualified terms figure](http://www.w3.org/TR/prov-o/#qualified-terms-figure) in the PROV-O documentation for details about prov:qualifiedAssociation.
+* From PROV-O:
+	* Similarly in subfigure j, the prov:qualifiedAssociation property parallels the prov:wasAssociatedWith property and references an instance of prov:Association, which in turn provides attributes of the prov:wasAssociatedWith relation between the Activity and Agent.
+The prov:agent property is used to cite the Agent that influenced the Activity.
+In this case, the plan of actions and steps that the Agent used to achieve its goals is provided using the prov:hadPlan property and an instance of prov:Plan.